 Spicy Green Book

-The DEI Council is working with Spicy Green Book (SGB) to empower black-owned food and drink businesses to thrive in the marketplace.
+The Council works with Spicy Green Book (SGB) to empower black-owned food and drink businesses to thrive in the marketplace.
 SGB provides free professional services to entrepreneurs in the community, including online marketing and advertising, content creation, photography and videography, and business development education.

 Covenant House